maximilian-muecke/DataScienceStudyCase/README.md

 ## Leading Points

-1. Explore the datasets, if necessary clean them and keep and / or create relevant features.
+1. Explore the datasets, if necessary clean them and create relevant features.
 2. Analyze the features, what statements can you make?
-3. Train a prediction model to predict the result (green, yellow or red) of the audit process.
+3. Train a prediction model to predict the most recent results (green, yellow or red) of the supplier audit process.
 How good is your model performance?
 How would you tweak it?
 4. Given the results of the analysis and prediction, how would you explain them to the audit experts?
 What advice would you give to the business?

 *Optional: You can also implement / explain a Causal Machine Learning approach (e.g. python libraries: DoWHY, DECI, PyWHY) to increase the model explainability.*